Israelshecktar/simple_shell/README.md

 # Simple Shell

-The project is a simple UNIX command interpreter written as part of the low-level programming and algorithm track at Alx.
+This project is a simple UNIX command interpreter written as part of the low-level programming and algorithm track at Alx.
 The shell works like the sh shell.
 The functions it handles includes but are not limited to:

 * Environment variables handling
 * Commands written with their absolute paths